zeebinz/rarinfo/README.md

 that they cover, as well as allowing extraction of any stored files that they might contain.

+- 2.3 Changed getFileList() to return empty array on error
 - 2.2 Tweak to support RarInfo 4.9
 - 2.1 Added stricter check for SRR Marker block
 - 2.0 Added support for ArchiveInfo